BUCANL/SDC-LOSSLESS-QC/_episodes/05-practice_qc.md

 ## Interacting with the Data

 Once all of the topographies have loaded, we can begin interacting with and making decisions about the data.
 In a new study, the first thing you would look at are the decisions the pipeline has made about your data.
 These decisions are made based on parameters in the batch configuration files.
 Parameters have already been optimized for the Face13 dataset but for new studies, the pipeline decision criteria has to checked.
 You want to make sure that you agree with the decisions that are being made.
 If you do not agree, parameters can be edited to change these decisions.
-Information on editing parameters can be found in [this](link) tutorial.
+Information on decision criteria and editing parameters can be found in the [Parameters tutorial](https://bucanl.github.io/SDC-LOSSLESS-PARAMS/).

 1. The main window that we will be interacting with during QC is the **component** data window.
 In this window, locate component 3.
 This component contains noise from one channel.
 The topography for this component allows us to identify the general location of this noisy channel.